ilgooz/handbook/development/README.md

 - Merge the previous Pull Request in the `master` branch
 - Tag the `master` with the latest version of the `CHANGELOG.md` file
 - Check that the new docker image is uploaded to DockerHub
-- Update the Github's release note with the Changelog of this version and a link to the forum's release notes.
+- Update the Github's release note with the Changelog of this version
 - Follow the [publication process](/marketing/#software-release)
+- Add to the changelog and the GitHub release the link to the forum's release notes

 ### Help